JaghataiV/Uniswap_arb_bot/README.md

 ### Use case
 For learning and reusing components such as a uni v2 token tax checker, a generalized framework for arbitrage, etc...

-### This is a fork of https://github.com/duoxehyon/univ2-tri-arb.git, I add V3 Dexes and some Other improvements
+### This is a fork of https://github.com/duoxehyon/univ2-tri-arb.git, I added V3 Dexes, An OffChain Simulator to prevent malicious smart contracts and some other Improvements